Pentchaff/obsidian-ai-characters/README.md

 # Inviting AI Characters in Obsidian

 This plugin for Obsidian allows you to save AI character system prompts directly within the application.
-You will have a chat panel in which you can load any character that you have created using a system prompt template, and this character will greet you each day, helping you address your tasks, being your chat buddym reading your documents for you etc.
+You will have a chat panel in which you can load any character that you have created using a system prompt template, and this character will greet you each day, helping you address your tasks, being your chat buddy, reading your documents for you etc.

 This is still a bit clunky but it works and I hope people will be interested in contributing !